karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Helper/LightKitAdminPermissionHelper/bindStandardLightPermissionsToLkaPermissionGroups.md

-LightKitAdminPermissionHelper::bindStandardLightPermissionsToLkaPermissionGroups — Binds the permissions of the given $srcPlanetDotName to the main lka permission groups.
+LightKitAdminPermissionHelper::bindStandardLightPermissionsToLkaPermissionGroups — Binds the permissions of the given $planetDotName to the main lka permission groups.